 - General: Displays spectrum metadata.
 "Name" corresponds to the name in the Spectrum List.
 "User" is automatically set to the current Windows user name, but can be changed.
 "Sample", "Light" and "Comments" can be freely edited by the user.
 You can change the color of the spectrum by clicking on the color box.
-Please note that "User", "Sample", "Light" and "Comments" is the same for all spectra in the list. - Values: Displays statistical values both for the whole spectrum and within the selection (if you have selected a range of wavelengths in the diagram). - Color: Displays colorimetric values.
-For precise color measurements please also read the section on calibration accuracy in chapter 3.9. - Peaks: Displays peak positions, heights and widths.
-This list can be save to a file by choosing "Export Peaks" from the file menu. - Data: Displays a list of all values of the spectrum.
+Please note that "User", "Sample", "Light" and "Comments" is the same for all spectra in the list.
+The "y-axis" property shows the physical quantity and unit that is assigned to the y-axis of the selected spectrum.
+When you change this unit, Waves tries to convert the data automatically.
+If this is not possible without further information, a warning is displayed. - Values: Displays statistical values both for the whole spectrum and within the selection (if you have selected a range of wavelengths in the diagram).

+- Color: Displays the most important colorimetric values.
+Further details are shown in the Colorimetric Analysis windows (see chapter 3.8).
+For precise color measurements please also read the section on calibration accuracy in chapter 3.10. - Peaks: Displays peak positions, heights and widths.
+This list can be saved to a file by choosing "Export Peaks" from the file menu. - Data: Displays a list of all data values of the spectrum.